rfdbrian/WineChiller/README.md

 Things still do to:
-1.Show certain wine images upon button selections of 1 of the 6 wines, for example.
+1. Show certain wine images upon button selections of 1 of the 6 wines, for example.
 If Wine 3 is chosen and Pin 2 (010000) is pushed down show Wine 3 image in the second spot.
-2.Set up on Raspberri Pi to Display.
+2. Set up on Raspberri Pi to Display.